macbuse/macbuse.github.io/bureaucracy.md

 would seem to sit very well within this rhetoric, which advocates empowering core workers and giving them responsibility for their own professional development.
-Yet current government policies for the management and improvement of education are dominated by technical rationalism, which treats teachers as technicians to be controlled.
+Yet current government policies for the management and improvement of education are dominated by **technical rationalism**, which treats **teachers as technicians** to be controlled.
 This technicism is reinforced by competition and funding mechanisms where inputs and outputs are counted and rewarded (or penalised).
 Education in England currently resembles neo-Fordism, a potentially malign combination of the two, where technicism dominates but is legitimated by